 - Reasonable Cost ($ 300-$ 550).

-- This is for the cost for removal for more serious wild animal control professionals in Cincinnati.
+- This is for the cost of removal for more serious wild animal control professionals in Cincinnati.
 At this price, you can anticipate the work to be done correctly and to walk away satisfied.

 - Higher price scenarios ($ 1000+)